openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README_CLASSIFIER.md

                               -n 1 \                                         # number of target GPU devices
 ```

-**Note** If you want to initialize the model from the pre-trained model weights you should specify `-i` key as a path to init weights and set the valid `--src_scope` key value:
+> **NOTE**: To initialize the model from the pretrained model weights, specify the `-i` key as a path to init weights and set the valid `--src_scope` key value:
- - To initialize the model after pre-training on any other classification dataset with `DATASET_NAME` name set `--src_scope "DATASET_NAME/rmnet"`
+>  to initialize the model after pretraining on any other classification dataset with the `DATASET_NAME` name, set `--src_scope "DATASET_NAME/rmnet"`.

-Bellow the command to run the training procedure from the pre-trained model:
+The command to run the training procedure from the pretrained model:
 ```Shell
 python2 tools/models/train.py -c configs/classification/imagenet_rmnet.yml \ # path to config file
                               -t <PATH_TO_DATA_FILE> \                       # file with train data paths